 The only effective way to get rid of AKs are to destroy these abnormal cell growths with intense cold or with a topical cream which contains specific chemicals.
 Single Actinic Keratoses on the face and body are most commonly destroyed by freezing them with liquid nitrogen spray (cryotherapy).
-This is the method most Mission Viejo and Orange County patients prefer when they have isolated AK growths.
+This is the method most Orange County patients prefer when they have isolated AK growths.
 Those with broad scatters and large numbers of AKs will most often need to use a skin peeling acid followed with a topical chemo-agent such as 5-flurouracil (5-FU).

 How does an AK Peel work?

 Dr. Sikorski will use trichloracetic acid (TCA) to cause destruction and peeling.
 A cold compress is used immediately following application to reduce heat sensation.
 Then a layer of 5-FU cream is applied to fully attack and destroy any cancerous lesions.

 Does one AK Peel take care of all the growths?